 How often do you look at your life’s timeline?
 What’s worth doing next?

 Here’s to being present and noticing life in the tiniest of moments.
+Here’s to using the time we have to make meaning.
 Here’s to gathering enough courage to tackle work worth doing.
-Here’s to spending my love on change that will never be complete in my lifetime.
+Here’s to spending love on change that will never be complete in a lifetime.
 Here’s to showing up in the paradox.
 Here’s to embracing the whole human condition anyway.